Kevin de León: Energy and the environment

 De León sponsored SB 100, which would have required the state of California to generate 50% renewable electricity by 2026 and 100% renewable electricity by 2045.
 In 2018, the bill passed both houses of the California state legislature and was signed into law by governor Jerry Brown on September 10.

 In late 2017, de León was criticized for playing a role in killing a bill that would have blocked the controversial Cadiz Water Project, a proposal to mine and transfer groundwater from protected desert habitat in Eastern San Bernardino county to parts of Orange county.
 Opponents of the project blamed De León, then president pro tempore of the senate, and pointed out that the company behind the project had donated $5,000 to De León's political campaign.
-Fabian Nuñez, a close ally and donor to De León, also represented company as its lobbyist.
+Fabian Nuñez, a close ally and donor to De León, also represented the company as its lobbyist.

 De León criticized the state's high-speed rail project, arguing that construction should have started in major cities like San Francisco and Los Angeles, rather than the state's Central Valley.